MicrosoftDocs/cloud-adoption-framework/docs/ready/azure-best-practices/plan-for-inbound-and-outbound-internet-connectivity.md

   - URL filtering.
   - Web categories.

 - [Azure Firewall Manager](/azure/firewall-manager/overview) supports both [Azure Virtual WAN](/azure/virtual-wan/virtual-wan-about) and regular virtual networks.
-Use Firewall Manager with Virtual WAN to deploy and manage Azure firewalls across virtual WAN hubs or in hub virtual networks.
+Use Firewall Manager with Virtual WAN to deploy and manage Azure firewalls across Virtual WAN hubs or in hub virtual networks.

 - If you use multiple IP addresses and ranges consistently in Azure Firewall rules, set up [IP Groups](/azure/firewall/ip-groups) in Azure Firewall.
 You can use the IP groups in Azure Firewall DNAT, network, and application rules for multiple firewalls across Azure regions and subscriptions.

-- If you use a custom [user defined route](/azure/virtual-network/virtual-networks-udr-overview#custom-routes) (UDR) to manage outbound connectivity to Azure platform-as-a-service (PaaS) services, specify a [service tag](/azure/virtual-network/virtual-networks-udr-overview#service-tags-for-user-defined-routes) as the address prefix.
+- If you use a custom [user defined route](/azure/virtual-network/virtual-networks-udr-overview#custom-routes) (UDR) to manage outbound connectivity to Azure platform as a service (PaaS) services, specify a [service tag](/azure/virtual-network/virtual-networks-udr-overview#service-tags-for-user-defined-routes) as the address prefix.
 Service tags update underlying IP addresses automatically to include changes, and reduce the overhead of managing Azure prefixes in a route table.

 - Create a global Azure Firewall policy to govern security posture across the global network environment.
 Assign the policy to all Azure Firewall instances.